syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 diagramView.OffPageBackground = New SolidColorBrush(Colors.White)
 {% endhighlight  %}
 ### Customizing page effect

-To customize the page effect, use the PageEffect property of DiagramView.
+To customize the page effect, use the PageEffect__property of DiagramView.

 Following code illustrates how to customize the page effect:
-{% highlight xml %}
+{% highlight html %}
 [XAML]